opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 We strongly recommend the versioning of the cnf/ directory in your (git) project.
 So you can easily track your changes and deploy the WAF rules always with your project to DEV / STAGE / PROD.

+## HTTP conn / req limits

+The number of connections and requests are limited for saftey reasons to the following values:

+* 25 conn. / IP
+* 5 req. / sec. / IP
+* 15 req. / sec. (burst)
+* \>15 req. / sec. (access limited)

+This means, that an IP can open up to 25 connections and do 5 requests / second.

+If the IP does more than 5 req. /sec. the requests are delayed and other clients are served first. ("leaky bucket method")

+If the IP creates more than 15req. /sec the webserver responds with the 503 status code ("service unavailable")

+To adjust this values (e.g. for API calls) contact our [Support](../support/).

 ## IPV6 enabled / DNS